ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 ## Raw Public Keys as CCSs # {#sec-rpk-mode-kccs}

-This section defines how the raw public key of C and RS can be provided as wrapped by a CCS {{RFC8392}}, instead of as a COSE_Key object {{RFC9052}}.
+This section defines how the raw public key of C and the RS can be provided as wrapped by a CCS {{RFC8392}}, instead of as a COSE_Key object {{RFC9052}}.
 Note that only the differences from {{RFC9202}} are compiled below.

 If the raw public key of C is wrapped by a CCS, then the following applies.